Palestine Action to legally challenge proscription under anti-terror law

 Five people have since been arrested on suspicion of a terror offence in relation to the incident.

-Unveiling the intention to ban the group following the incident on June 23, Ms Cooper said it was the latest in a “long history of unacceptable criminal damage committed by Palestine Action”.
+Unveiling the intention to ban the group following the incident on June 23, Home Secretary Yvette Cooper said it was the latest in a “long history of unacceptable criminal damage committed by Palestine Action”.

+The group has staged a series of demonstrations in recent months, including spraying the London offices of Allianz Insurance with red paint over its alleged links to Israeli defence company Elbit, and vandalising US President Donald Trump’s Turnberry golf course in South Ayrshire.

+Its website states the group uses disruptive tactics to target “corporate enablers of the Israeli military-industrial complex” and seeks to make it “impossible for these companies to profit from the oppression of Palestinians”.